elastic/integrations/packages/cloud_security_posture/docs/README.md

 The integration supports **elastic agent** version 8.5 and above.

 ## Namespace support
-KSPM is currently only supported with the default namespace configuration.

-Failing to install the integration using the default namespace will result in an invalid integration state.
+KSPM is currently only supported with the default namespace configuration in fleet.
+Changing the default namespace will result in the integration not working.

 ## Integration Requirements